 Students can use federal financial aid (except work study) and Westminster scholarships for an exchange program.
 Tuition remission and tuition exchange can also be used for an exchange program.
-All Tuition Remission and Tuition Exchange forms must be reviewed by the employee, parent, supervisor, International Center, Human Resources and Financial Aid.
+All Tuition Remission and Tuition Exchange forms must be reviewed by the employee, parent, supervisor, the Office for Global Engagement, Human Resources, and the financial aid office.
 Students can also apply for additional scholarships.

 Technik und Wirtschaft des Saarlandes, commonly referred to as HTW Saar, is a multi-campus university in Saarbrücken, Germany.
 HTW Saar is the largest University of Applied Sciences in the state of Saarland with 5600 students and a staff of over 300.
 Currently, there are 860 international students from over 60 countries learning together.
 Exchange students studying at HTW can take courses taught in English in the Business School.
 Due to differences in the academic calendar, spring semester is ideal for participating in the exchange program.
 The spring semester at HTW is from late April to the end of July.
 Students will choose courses in coordination with their faculty advisor to ensure course transfer.
 Courses include Marketing and Market Research, International Contract Law, Intercultural Communication, International Marketing, Management Accounting, Strategic Management, and Foreign Trade and Payments.
 Housing cost: 1,000–2,500 Euro per semester.